Empirical Welfare Maximization with Constraints: Theoretical results

-In the example of implementing welfare programs, policies take the form of eligibility criteria.
-In the example of predicting future behavior, policies take the form of risk assessment.
+I next specialize the constrained optimization problem to selecting eligibility policy for welfare programs with the example of Medicaid expansion.
+In the example of implementing welfare programs, policies take the form of eligibility policies.
 I restrict attention to non-randomized policies as in the leading example of welfare programs, deterministic policies such as income thresholds are more relevant.
-While the optimization problem policymakers face in practice can take on different forms, constrained optimization problems of this mathematical structural are ubiquitous in social science.
-I next present two examples. \begin{example} \textbf{Welfare program eligibility criterion under budget constraint } \end{example} Suppose the government wants to implement some welfare program.
+Theoretically oriented readers may proceed directly to Section \ref{subsec:Implications-of-Data-dependent}. \begin{example} \textbf{Welfare program eligibility policy under budget constraint } \end{example} Suppose the government wants to implement some welfare program.
 The treatment in this example is eligibility for such welfare program.
 Due to a limited budget, the government cannot make eligibility universal and can only provide eligibility to a subpopulation.
 To use the budget efficiently, policymakers consider the constrained optimization problem (\ref{eq:population primal}).
-In this example, the policy $g(X)$ assigns an individual to eligibility based on her observed characteristics $X$, and is usually referred to as an eligibility criterion.
-I denote $\Gamma$ to be the benefit experienced by an individual after receiving eligibility for the welfare program.
+In this example, the policy $g(X)$ assigns an individual to eligibility based on their observed characteristics $X$, and is usually referred to as an eligibility policy.
+I denote $\tau$ to be the benefit experienced by an individual after receiving eligibility for the welfare program.
 Specifically, let $(Y_{1},Y_{0})$ denote the potential outcomes that would have been observed if an individual were assigned with and without eligibility, respectively.
-The benefit from eligibility criterion is therefore defined as $\Gamma\coloneqq Y_{1}-Y_{0}$.
-Note that maximizing benefit is equivalent to maximizing the outcomes (welfare) under the utilitarian social welfare function: $E_{P}[Y_{1}\cdot g(X)+Y_{0}(1-g(X))]$.
-I denote $R$ to be the potential cost from providing an individual with eligibility for the welfare program.
-Both $\Gamma$ and $R$ are unobserved at the time of assignment and will need to be estimated.
+The benefit from eligibility policy is therefore defined as $\tau\coloneqq Y_{1}-Y_{0}$.
+Note that maximizing benefit is equivalent to maximizing the outcomes (welfare) under the utilitarian social welfare function: $\E_{P}[Y_{1}\cdot g(X)+Y_{0}(1-g(X))]$.
+I denote $C$ to be the potential cost from providing an individual with eligibility for the welfare program.
+Both $\tau$ and $C$ are unobserved at the time of assignment and will need to be estimated.